unicode-org/message-format-wg/exploration/expression-attributes.md

 Attributes are distinct from function options.

-Common attributes are defined by the MF2 specification and must be supported by all implementations.

 Users may define their own attributes.

 Implementations may define their own attributes.

-Some attributes may have an effect on the formatting of an expression.
-These cannot be defined within comments either within or outside a message.

 Each attribute relates to a specific expression.

-An attribute's scope is limited to the expression to which it relates.

 Multiple attributes should be assignable to a single expression.